Irrational-Encoding-Wizardry/guide.encode.moe/encoding/mkv.md

 or from within our VapourSynth script above, we will use `acsuite.py` to trim our audio, and generate chapter timings.
-(The lines should be run one at a time, and commented out when not in use.
+(The lines should be commented out when not in use.
 If running from within VSEdit, you must name and save the script first if you do not specify full paths for the `outfile` and/or `chapter_file`.)